 This was obviously a sickening discussion.
 It was the hardest, scariest, decision we ever had to make!

 Our vets told us Cats adjust very well with 3 legs.
 I literally read every cat blog on Tripawds, I watched the 3 legged cat videos, to see that yes this can be done and Purrkins can still have a quality life.

 Tripawds and All the Kitty Bloggers helped with our decision!

 We wouldn’t have made this decision without all the wealth of knowledge we got from Tripawds.

 Thank you to all of you!
-We are furever greateful!
+We are furever grateful!

-We called the oncologist at MSU and told him our decision, that they we would proceed with amputation.
+We called the oncologist at MSU and told him our decision, and we would proceed with amputation.

-Purrkins appointment was scheduled for July 26th.
-He would go in July 26 the and spend the night ,surgery would be in the morning July 27 th,2016.
+Purrkins appointment scheduled for July 26th.
+He would go on July 26 the and spend the night.
+Surgery would be on the morning July 27, 2016.